Hassen-Ahmed/KanbamApi/README.md

   - React.js: A JavaScript library for building user interfaces.
   - TypeScript: A statically typed superset of JavaScript that adds optional static typing.
   - Sass/SCSS: A CSS extension language that adds features like variables, mixins, and nesting.
+  - Chart.js: Is JavaScript library for data visualization.

 ## Getting Started